 Adam is pursuing Duke’s first joint PhD in psychology and public policy.
-His research aims to understand broad societal problems by considering how powerful norms and stereotypes shape people’s identities and self-concepts.
-To study this, he analyzes big problems related to fragile masculinity (e.g., boys’ and men’s violence and aggression) in cultures with strong gender stereotypes.
-His research is co-led with passionate undergraduates from underrepresented groups because he believes that high-quality training and mentorship are key to diversifying psychology, academia, and science more broadly.
+His research aims to understand why powerful social role norms exist, how they shape us, and if/how we can change them.
+To study this, he analyzes the causes and consequences of masculinity norms on boys’ and men’s development and behavior (e.g., aggression/violence, political engagement, mental health, intergroup attitudes).
+His research is co-led with passionate undergraduates from historically underrepresented groups because he believes that high-quality training and mentorship are key to diversifying psychology, academia, and science more broadly.

 Brenda Straka, Fourth-Year Student

 Brenda Straka is a doctoral student in social psychology in the Duke ID Lab.
 Brenda earned her B.A. with high distinction in Psychology and Cognitive Science with a minor in English from the University of Virginia.
 Her research interests broadly focus on the social identities that people claim and how these identities inform belonging to certain social groups.
 More specifically, her research explores racial identity and group membership and how these inform our experiences of exclusion.
 Furthermore, she is particularly interested in Multiraical and Hispanic/Latino identity as these groups challenge many pre-existing notions about racial identity and group membership.

 Some of her current research explores perceptions of racial identity representations in media, how racial identity informs future expectations of exclusion, how children begin to understand group membership, as well as health outcomes related to minority and marginalized social identities.
 CV